Ratismal/bshift/readme.md

 # bshift

-A simple utility to reorganize beats with a wav file.
+A simple commandline utility to reorganize beats with a wav file.

 ## Usage